Environmental Stewardship & Continuous Improvement in Solid Waste Management

 Residential Curbside Recycling

-All residents are provided with weekly curbside recycling services.
-Collection is the same day as garbage collection.
+Residents living within city limits are provided with weekly curbside recycling services.
+Recycling collection is the same day as garbage collection.
 Each household is provided one recycle container FREE of charge.

 New to the community?
 Need another recycle bin?
 Check with your local solid waste agency.